vijaythapa333/anystore/README.md

 ## Instructions to Use
 1. Download or Clone the source code from Here: https://github.com/vijaythapa333/anystore/
-2. Extract the Database and restore
+2. Extract the Database and restore (Follow Restoring part of this tutorial  https://www.youtube.com/watch?v=_yF5Kh_MMKo&list=PLBLPjjQlnVXXH_1g7ApcuIGPWRzMEKreK&index=8)
 3. Open the solution file in visual studio (If you can't open, try deleting the folder with '.vs/something')
 4. Now, Use anyway you like.

+## Login Credentials
+### For Admin
+Username: admin
+Password: admin

+### For User
+Username: user
+Password: user

 For any queries, Email at - hi@vijaythapa.com